 To identify preferred NOP positions and assess potential benefit, some form of modelling is necessary.
 This requires network data and a (per distribution substation) load model to allow power flow analysis to be iteratively performed.
 The FALCON project and the Losses Investigation project have tried different approaches to identifying the preferred open points and further consideration of the most cost-effective method is required.
 The Losses Investigation project is actively investigating how to model losses on a large number of HV feeders, which is a significant portion of the work required to then go on and identify the potential for changes to NOP positions that could reduce losses.
-WPD will consider how to use the process knowledge gained through the Losses Investigation project to further investigate NOP optimisation once the Losses Investigation project has reported (late 2018).
+The extent of the Losses Investigation project work is that it has identified the repositioning of NOP as one way those HV feeder losses might be reduced, but it wasn't within the scope of the project to produce a full list of possible re-location candidate NOPs.
+Loughborough University could undoubtedly help with doing this as a follow-on piece of Losses Strategy work.
+WPD will consider how to use the process knowledge gained through the Losses Investigation project to further investigate NOP optimisation once the Losses Investigation project has reported (Q1 of 2019).